joker-project/clef-2023/partners.md

 </p>

 <p>
-<em>This project has received a government grant managed by the National Research Agency under the program "Investissements d'avenir" with the Reference ANR-19-GURE-0001</em>
+<em>This project has received a government grant managed by the National Research Agency under the program "Investissements d'avenir" integrated into France 2030, with the Reference ANR-19-GURE-0001.</em>
 </p>
 <p>
 <em>JokeR is supported by The Human Science Institute in Brittany (MSHB)</em>